| java.lang.Object | |

 is returned.

-is infinite and
+start is infinite and

-has a value such that the result should
+direction has a value such that the result should

-have a smaller magnitude, Double.MAX_VALUE
+have a smaller magnitude, Double.MAX_VALUE with the

-same sign as start
+same sign as start is returned.

-is equal to ±
+start is equal to ±

-and direction
+Double.MAX_VALUE and direction has a

 value such that the result should have a larger magnitude, an

-infinity with same sign as start
+infinity with same sign as start is returned.

-start | starting floating-point value |
+| start | starting floating-point value |

-direction | value indicating which of
+| direction | value indicating which of

-start 's neighbors or start should
+start's neighbors or start should

 be returned |

-in the
+start in the

-.Returns the floating-point value adjacent to d
+direction of direction.Returns the floating-point value adjacent to d in

 the direction of negative infinity.
 This method is